w3c/wcag3/informative/guidelines/layout/user-orientation/current-step-indicated.md

 ## Tests

-<i>Ensure the current step is explicitly labeled as the current step</i>
+### Ensure the current step is explicitly labeled as the current step

 <b>Procedure</b>